irishshagua/minesweeper/README.md

 Goals of the project are:
  - [x] Run Java FX with Java 14 preview features
- - [] Have a build running in Github which produces a doownloaded game
+ - [x] Have a build running in Github which produces a downloaded game
+ - [] Make the releases conditional
  - [] Create a Playable Minesweeper
  - [] Have some autoplay logic which can solve the Minesweeper game